Physochlaina: A Glimpse of the Ethnobotany of Physochlaina orientalis in the extreme NW of Iran

 In contrast to the case of its Siberian relative Physochlaina physaloides, ethnobotanical data concerning the Western Asian P. orientalis is somewhat sparse.
 A recent report from Urmia County and Silvaneh District in the Iranian province of West Azerbaijan is thus of particular interest.
-In 2014 the Iranian Students News Agency published an online report from the manager of the medicinal plants group of Urmia University concerning the 'detection' of medicinal properties in two plant species of the West Azerbaijani flora - one of which was Physochlaina orientalis.
+In 2014 the Iranian Students News Agency (ISNA) published an online report from the manager of the medicinal plants group of Urmia University concerning the 'detection' of medicinal properties in two plant species of the West Azerbaijani flora - one of which was Physochlaina orientalis.
 The locality given for the plants in question is 'Dalampir Heights of Urmia and Khoy' but is not clear from the context whether plant material from the locality was collected and analysed for active constituents and/or information was gathered concerning the plants from a local informant with knowledge of the plants' properties.
-The I.S.N.A. article quotes from an interview with (Dr. ?)
+The ISNA article quotes from an interview with (Dr. ?)
 Abbas Siami, head of the Zarineh Khoi Institute of Higher Education in which he states the following:

 Thanks to the efforts of researchers at Zarineh Khoi University, the plant Physochlaina orientalis [was found at] Khoi Heights.
 It was discovered 'in therapeutic use' [?] at the Heights of Dalampur, Urmia.
 The Urmia University Department of Medicinal Plants, in describing the therapeutic properties of the plant said: "This plant is a sedative, nerve stimulant, analgesic, poison and hallucinogen".